kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

    1. Get the correct port for the Virtual Probe Handler, and generate corresponding command line arguments for `kuma-dp` according to the user defined probes and the Virtual Probe port
    2. Exclude the Virtual Probe port by including it into `kuma-init` command line arguments or by excluding it in `kuma-cni`
 3. Remove the existing Virtual Probe listener (generated in `probe_generator`) in Envoy
-4. Deprecate the `probes` field in the `Dataplane` object
+4. Deprecate the `probes` field in the `Dataplane` type

 In step 1, the Virtual Probe Handler is an HTTP server and needs to listen on a port.
-We can use the existing Virtual Probe port, since it will not used in Envoy anymore.
+We can use the existing Virtual Probe port, since it will not be used in Envoy anymore.
 It defaults to `9000` and will be configurable by `runtime.kubernetes.injector.virtualProbesPort`.
 The user is not expected to change this port unless it is conflicting with an application port.

 A pod with multiple probes defined will be converted by the injector like this: